Table Of Contents

 The growing popularity of these self leveling tile spacers meant a great money-making scheme for various companies and soon many copy-cat systems sprouted up like weeds to cash in on the new boom.

 This of course only muddied the waters for honest tilers looking for the very best system to level tiles without wasting time or money.
+I’m seeing ad’s coming up on my facebook feed, from mommy DIY sites, advertising some terrible knockoff version of tile levelers, like seriously…wtf.
+Stop it guys, we have enough crappy systems as it is.

 To top it all off, people that never used these systems or even understood what they were for, started “reviewing” them and wrote recycled gibberish.
-You’ll find them all over Google, you probably read a few before finding this review.
+You’ll find them all over Google, you have probably read a few before finding this review.

 This review was a direct result of all those things and my desire to share my experience with self leveling tile spacers and throw my 2 cents into the pot.